fauzibudi/shoppingrecommendation/README.md

 pip install -r requirements.txt
 ```
 2. Configure Environment Variables
 Add your MongoDB Atlas connection string and API keys to process/.env and website/.env.
-I had to create two connection for MongoDB Atlas because limit of free tier
+I had to create two connection for MongoDB Atlas because limit of free tier.
+One for common information and the other else for shopping recommendation
 3. Run the Streamlit App
 ```
 streamlit run website/website.py